mark-watson/Clojure-AI-Book/manuscript/opennlp.md

 The part of speech tokens like DT (determiner), NN (noun), etc. are defined in the README file for this project.

 **Note:** my Java AI book covers OpenNLP in more depth, including how to train your own classification models.

+We take a different approach to NLP in the next chapter: using the **libpython-clj** library to call Python NLP libraries and pre-trained deep learning models.
+The Python models have more functionality but the OpenNLP library is much easier to setup and use with Clojure.